-- Place 100g of halved strawberries and sugar into a small saucepan and add 1 Tbsp of water.
+- Place 100g of halved strawberries and sugar into a small saucepan and add 1 tablespoon of water.
 Cook over a medium heat for about 10 minutes, until strawberries become soft and start to release their juices.
 Gently mash the softened strawberries, then push them through a fine sieve into a small bowl, and pour the juice back into the saucepan.
-Add 1 tsp of cornflour and keep stirring this mixture until you have smooth, thick sauce, about 2 more minutes.
+Add 1 teaspoon of cornflour and keep stirring this mixture until you have smooth, thick sauce, about 2 more minutes.
 Set aside to cool.

 - Once the cheesecake has set, remove it from the fridge, then carefully release it from the cake tin.
 Top it with strawberry sauce and the remaining strawberries.
 Slice and enjoy!